I Drove All Night: Pinmonkey version

-In 2003, American country music band Pinmonkey covered the song on their self-titled debut album.
-According to group member Chad Jeffers, the idea of doing a country cover of the song was inspired by his girlfriend, who was a fan of Cyndi Lauper's version.
-To make sure their cover sounded distinct, the band intentionally declined to listen to Lauper's version, instead basing it off an acoustic rendition sung by Jeffers.
-The cover was the second single off the album, peaking at number 36 on Hot Country Songs.
+In 2002, American country music band Pinmonkey covered the song on their self-titled album.
+According to group member Chad Jeffers, the idea of recording a country version came from his girlfriend, who was a fan of Cyndi Lauper's rendition.
+To ensure their cover sounded distinct, the band intentionally avoided listening to Lauper's version, instead basing their arrangement on an acoustic performance sung by Jeffers.
+The cover was issued as the album's second promotional single in 2003 and peaked at number 36 on Hot Country Songs.

-Jack Leaver of The Grand Rapids Press praised the cover for its vocal harmony and country rock sound.
-Deborah Evans Price wrote in a review for Billboard that the band members "capably make it their own.
-Reynolds' vocals effectively convey the emotional urgency in the lyric and Worley's production lets the band flaunt the smoother side of the group's country rock chops."
+Jack Leaver of The Grand Rapids Press praised the recording for its vocal harmony and country rock sound.
+In Billboard, Deborah Evans Price wrote that the band members "capably make it their own.
+Reynolds' vocals effectively convey the emotional urgency in the lyric, and Worley's production lets the band flaunt the smoother side of the group's country rock chops".